NetCZ/vue-separate-files-webpack-loader/README.md

 <script src="Component.vue.js"></script>
 ```

+This generated string is then passed to "vue-loader"

 ### Custom block support

 Loader allows to use `vue custom blocks`.
-Simply define file with proper extension and it will be used as tag name.
+Simply define file and its extension will be used as tag name.

 #### Example